 CHEMISTRY 12

 A more advanced course extending from Chemistry 11 and intended to prepare students for further study in a post-secondary science program.
-Math 12 should be taken concurrently.
 Topics include reaction kinetics, equilibrium, solubility, acids and bases, and electrochemistry.
+There is a strong mathematical component to this course.

 PHYSICS 12